 No matter if it’s about you or someone you love, the first step towards a long-lasting recovery from substance use disorder is to recognise it.
 In this article, our experts share their views on how you can identify the warning indications of substance use disorders and find the right help.

 Drugs and alcohol use

 When you use prescription drugs, illicit drugs, over-the-counter medications, or alcohol to the extent that it affects your everyday life, substance use disorders occur.
-It can take a major toll on all the aspects of your life including your personal relationships, work-life, academics, physical health, mental health, and much more.
+It can take a major toll on all aspects of your life including your personal relationships, work life, academics, physical health, mental health, and much more.

-The most common risk factors of these disorders are troubling mental health (depression, anxiety, stress, trauma, etc) and the use of drugs or alcohol to relax or socialize.
+The most common risk factors for these disorders are troubling mental health (depression, anxiety, stress, trauma, etc) and the use of drugs or alcohol to relax or socialize.

 Warning signs to look for

 Excessive use of drugs or alcohol can occur over a short period or gradually.
 Here is the list of some common warning signs of substance use disorders:

 - Financial problems due to overspending on drugs on alcohol.

 - Problems in personal relationships due to verbal abuse, physical abuse, or domestic violence.